Scientists pour cold water on Bill Gates' nuclear plans | DW | 08.11.2021

 Will smaller, modular reactors soon coexist with big ones like this here in Jenkinsville, South Carolina?

 Bill Gates' nuclear energy firm TerraPower and power company PacifiCorp — owned by Warren Buffett's private equity group Berkshire Hathaway — teamed up in September 2020 to launch the Natrium project.
-It's about a small modular reactor they said would be commercially viable by 2030.
+It's about a small modular reactor they say will be commercially viable by 2030.

 Many countries are weighing smaller, so-called modular, nuclear reactors as a way backing up low emission energy production during the transition from fossil fuel dependence to one based on renewable energy sources.